-People shared their views about improving cardiovascular (heart) and respiratory (lung and breathing) services for patients in London, southern England and nationally at a series of recent events.
+People shared their views about improving cardiovascular (heart) and respiratory (lung and breathing) services for patients in London, southern England and nationally at a series of events during January and February 2019.

 Since November 2017, Royal Brompton & Harefield NHS Foundation Trust has been working with King’s Health Partners on proposals to change how care and treatment is provided for adults and children with heart and lung disease.

 More than 100 patients, carers and representatives of charities attended events held at three hospital sites, with their feedback helping to inform the ongoing development of the partnership’s proposals.
 They brought a wide range of helpful insights and views to the discussion.